ajinasawor/dnd-worldbuilding/content/2. Mechanics/Conditions & Diseases.md

 title: Conditions & Diseases
 draft: false
 ---
+# Dying
+While you have Dying status, you experience the following effects.

+**Speed 0**.
+Your speed is 0 and can't increase.
+**Limited Action**.
+On your turn you can only have 1 action.
+**STR Check on Action**.
+You need to successfully roll STR save DC 10 to do certain action, otherwise you gain 2 level of Wound.
+You gain 1 level of Wound on successful roll
+**No Concentration**.
+While Dying, you cannot do action that require concentration.
+**Undisturbed Rest**.
+You can skip 3 round undisturbed to catch a breath, remove the dying status and use 1 hit dice roll, if you have any left you regain some Hit Point, or gain 1 Hit Point.
+**Losing Aggro**.
+On the turn you gain Dying condition until you use an action, enemy will lose aggro to attack you.
+You still getting hit on an Area of Effect attacks, if you do, you gain 2 level of Wound, 4 if it CRIT.
+**Removing Dying Status**.
+Spare the Dying spell and other Healing spell will stabilized you and remove the dying condition instantly.

+# Wounded
+While you have Wounded condition, you experience the following effects.

+**Wound Level**.
+This Condition is cumulative.
+You die when reaching 6 level of Wound.
+**D20 test affected**.
+When you make a D20 Test (STR, DEX, CONS) the roll is reduced by 2 times your Wound level.
+**Damage roll affected**.
+Damage roll cannot CRIT, dice roll 3 or below will be a MISS.
+**Removing Wounded level**.
+Healing spell below level 3, taking short rest and doing Medicine Check will remove 1 level of Wound.
+Long rest will remove 2 level of Wound.
+Healing spell level 3 and above will remove 3 level of Wound.

+# Fragmented
+While you have Fragmented status, you experience the following effects.

+**Fragmented Level** This Status is cumulative.
+You gain 1 level of fragmented everytime you die inside of dungeon.
+You gain Shattered status when reaching 6 level of Fragmented.
+**Ghost**.
+When you die, you can tethered to one living party of your choosing, and roam inside the dungeon as a ghost with radius of 240 ft, do some D20 test (Investigation, Arcana, Insight, Perception), but you cannot communicate with them, except living person using [[Speak with Dead]] spell, or with magical item.
+**D20 test affected**.
+You gain advantage on D20 test that available to you became a ghost.
+**Safe zone teleportation**.
+You can choose to be immediately get teleported to the nearest safe zone or [[Arkhe]] anytime and be revived.
+**Removing Fragmented Level**.
+You can remove one level of fragmentation by doing meditation for 30 nights and paying 2 Dragon Shard via [[Cosmic Interface]] menu, or use Revivy spell.
+Using Revivy spell while being a ghost will revive you immediately, and reduce Fregmented stack by 1.

+# Shattered
+While you have Shattered condition, you experience the following effects.

+**Permanent Death**.
+You permanently dead, no spells can revive you.

 # Blinded
 While you have the Blinded condition, you experience the following effects.